smatechnologies/opcon-advanced-training/README.md

 ## Code of Conduct

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code-of-conduct.md)
-SMA Technologies has adopted the [Contributor Covenant](CODE_OF_CONDUCT.md) as its Code of Conduct, and we expect project participants to adhere to it.
+Continuous has adopted the [Contributor Covenant](CODE_OF_CONDUCT.md) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.